Klarna

 Klarna pays is a blog post that I wrote in 2022 that is at the time of writing, in October 2023, still valid.

-Let's keep a chronological news thread about Klarna going, sorted descendingly (oldest post at the top, latest one at the bottom):
+For a bit more context, below is a chronological news thread about Klarna with content.
+The thread is sorted descendingly (oldest post at the top, latest one at the bottom):

 Table of contents